nselem/evomining/README.md

 ### 2 Download EvoMining images from DockerHub
 Pull evomining docker image from dockerHub with the following command:
 `$ docker pull nselem/newevomining:latest  `
+if you already have EvoMining docker images skip this step.

 ##### Important
 `docker pull ` may be slow depending on your internet connection, at this step nselem/newevomining docker-image is being downloaded.
 Pull is run only once to download EvoMining images.